Claudio Rivera

 It’s often during these days of intense practice and learning that I feel like an imposter when I can’t figure out the simplest of parts, and there are still a dozen more songs that I haven’t even started on.
 As the deadline approaches, I sometimes even begin to feel dread and regret.

-And, yet--when it's showtime--I have no problem knocking it out of the park! 🎉
+And, yet—when it’s showtime—I have no problem knocking it out of the park! 🎉

 Whatever happens in my brain between the despair and the performance also seems to happen when I’m at work.
 I don’t know if it’s a general brain thing, a musician-brain thing, or a my-brain thing, but I’m willing to bet that it’s mostly due to being a performer.
 When there is a paying audience, the stakes are significantly higher than just toying around on your own.